DavesCodeMusings/BH1750-MicroPython/README.md

 print("Lux reading:", lux)
 ```

-Indoors on a clear day, with the sensor pointed toward a north facing window, I got this:
+Indoors on a clear afternoon, with the sensor pointed toward a north facing window, I got this:

 ```
 Lux reading: 165